jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy.md

 *Lecture: September 27, 2021*
 ### Partial Dislocations
 #### Introduction
-Dislocations are not as simple as tradtional imagery.
+Dislocations are not as simple as traditional imagery.
 There exist import energy considerations.

 #### Real Dislocations
 Traditional representation of [[dislocation-motion]] is simple, 2D cubic structure where movement of dislocation restores perfect crystal: $\mathbf{b} = a$ in $[100]$.
 Real crystals, especially [[fcc]], a dislocation may change the structure and is considered a partial/imperfect dislocation.
 To move from one dislocation to the next, atoms do not necessarily travel over each other, but between each other, to minimize work-energy of motion.